Arvind25/IONIC-Angular-Typescript-Sample/README.md

 Follow these instructions to run it with the REST data services:

-1. Add service reference to `provider/rest
+1. Add service url reference to `provider/rest